 10. The dual-turret tank

-The rear turret can be raised and lowered at a speed of 2 meters per second, and the maximum height can reach 10 meters.
+The rear turret can be raised and lowered at a speed of 2 meters per second, and it can reach a maximum height of 10 meters.
+The lifting power is provided by a hydraulic lever.

-The bomb feed mechanism and personnel access are hidden in an accordion airbag hose.
+The bomb feed mechanism and personnel access are concealed in an accordion airbag hose.

 11. Steel armor

-It may seem overly bulky, but it can actually withstand bullets, and when in danger, what needs to do is to drop the eye protection and kneel on the ground while retracting your limbs behind the shield.
+At first glance, it may appear bulky, but this shield can withstand bullets.
+In case of danger, simply drop the eye protection and kneel on the ground while retracting your limbs behind the shield.

 Could this be the prototype for Iron Man?